canonical/charmed-pgbouncer-rock/README.md

 ```

 ## License
-The PostgreSQL rock is free software, distributed under the Apache
+The PgBouncer rock is free software, distributed under the Apache
 Software License, version 2.0.
 See
 [LICENSE](https://github.com/canonical/charmed-pgbouncer-rock/blob/1-22.04/licenses/LICENSE-rock)
 for more information.